crisvarin/odes/README.md

 ## Example

-This example shows how to use `odes` for disease surveillance:
+This is a basic example showing how to use odes for disease
+surveillance:

 ``` r
 library(odes)